zoesteier/example/README.md

 from the root directory of this project.

 ## Notes from 1/24/17

-## Implemented bubblesort and quicksort functions in algs.py
-## Counted conditionals and assignments
+Implemented bubblesort and quicksort functions in algs.py Counted conditionals and assignments
-## Plot results in run_stuff.py
+Plotted results in run_stuff.py
-## Test edge cases in test_algs.py
+Test edge cases in test_algs.py
-## Other scripts were for learning how to plot, run from modules, and try counting